strategineer/personal-website/content/tabletop/xmooks/setting.md

 ## The Deep Forest

-The Deep Forest lies between Korgath and The Hearth blocking the land crossing between the two.
+The Deep Forest lies between Korgath and The [Hearth](#the-hearth) blocking the land crossing between the two.
 Without an experienced tracker or the blessing of the Elves, passage through the forest is risky and isn't attempted by many for fear of death or worse.

 The Deep Forest is home to many of the Elves of Golgea, many ravenous fauna and flora, many elven conclaves (if you know where to look) and ruins from a time before.

 The Elves of Golgea are short lived but pass on their memories to their offspring before dying.
 The Elven lands are maintained by a Council of Elders who's memory lineage goes all the way back to the creation of Golgea, at least that's what is believed.
 Elves and their families are highly sought after as teachers and lore masters all throughout Golgea.

-### Factions
+### Local Factions

 ...

 ### Hooks

 - The Elves have noticed a sickness spreading throughout their forest, making travelling through the forest and riskier proposition, and have begun seeking help from their neighbours to find the source of the problem.
-- Caravans passing between Korgath and The Hearth are always looking for guards to protect their shipments through the Deep Forest, especially due to the progressive darkening of the forest.
+- Caravans passing between Korgath and The [Hearth](#the-hearth) are always looking for guards to protect their shipments through the Deep Forest, especially due to the progressive darkening of the forest.

 ## Ashenbane